Dama Dam Mast Qalandar

 Dama Dam Mast Qalandar is a spiritual Sufi qawwali written in the honour of the most revered Sufi saint of Sindh, Lal Shahbaz Qalandar (1177–1274) of Sehwan Sharif.
-The origins of the poem is unknown, since no recordings or written documents exist mentioning it prior to the 1950s.
-However, legends around the Shrine of Lal Shahbaz Qalandar in Sehwan suggest that the original poem was initially written by the 13th-century Sufi poet Amir Khusrow, then further modified by Bulleh Shah in the 18th century.
+The origins of the poem are unknown, since no recordings or written documents exist mentioning it prior to the 1950s.
+However, legends around the Shrine of Lal Shahbaz Qalandar in Sehwan suggest that the original poem was initially written by the 13th-century Sufi poet Amir Khusrow, and modified by Bulleh Shah in the 18th century.
 The poem includes a reference to the town of Sehwan, and the word "Lal" can refer to Lal Shahbaz Qalandar as a young man, his legendary ruby glow, or his red dress.
 Bulleh Shah gave an entirely different color to the qawwali, adding verses in praises of Shahbaz Qalandar and giving it a large tint of Sindhi culture.
 It also venerates Ali, the cousin and son-in-law of Muhammad.

-Contrary to popular legend, renowned Pakistani composer Ashiq Hussain only composed a dhamaal version of it.
-As Hussain himself put it, he was asked to compose the popular version at the request of Saghar Siddiqui, who only brought it to Hussain.
-Saghar Siddiqui's version is an edited version of the original poem.
-Hussain composed it initially for the 1956 Pakistani film Jabroo.
-Later in 1969, it was modified by Nazir Ali and sung by Noor Jehan in the Pakistani film Dillan Dey Soudey.
+History

+The qawalli is a popular traditional Sindhi Sufi Islamic folk song across the northern Indian subcontinent, especially Punjab and Sindh, as well as Iran.
+The mystic poem is performed with dhamaal, devotional Sufi whirling for achieving spiritual ecstasy, to pay tribute to Lal Shahbaz Qalandar and also Ali.

+Historian and anthropologist Michel Boivin writes that the term Jhulelal in the song was used by Sindhi Hindus historically to worship Jhulelal, an avatar of the god Varuna.
+The term was later used by Sufi Muslims in the song "Dama Dam Mast Qalandar".
+After the popularity of the song Lal Shahbaz Qalandar is often referred to as Jhulelal or Jhulelal Qalandar.